 - Lock-on button — helps reduce hand fatigue on long projects where you need to cut through thick, hard materials.
 Once you reach your optimum speed, press the lock-on button to keep your saw cutting at that speed for the duration of the cut.

 Best Reciprocating Saw in the UK — Final Thoughts

-Each of our tested products has its own USPs, but our overall favourite – and therefore the best reciprocating saw in the UK – is the Bosch PSA 700 E Sabre Saw.
+Each model has its own USPs, but my favourite is the Bosch PSA 700 E Sabre Saw.

 This reciprocating saw has everything you need: powerful, easy to use and manoeuvre, as well as benefiting from automatic speed control.
-It’s also the most affordable product we tested, especially when you factor in our other two contenders are body-only.
+It’s also the most affordable product I tested, especially considering that the other two contenders are body-only.

 If lightness is paramount, DeWalt’s 454g chassis is impossible to ignore, though it’s hard to see where else it justifies its price premium over the better-equipped Makita.
 Both achieve speeds of 3,000 RPM, require separate batteries, and are similarly sized at around 45cm in length.
 The DeWalt is generally held in higher esteem by its users, but neither can compete with the Bosch’s out-of-the-box practicality and affordability.
 If you’re willing to compromise by relying on mains power, it’s the product to choose.

 To learn more about other saws, check out our complete guide to the 21 types of saws.